 Capt Matthew Krivohlavy was unable to attend the nuptials of his brother Brandon and his fiancée in Texas.
-So instead he made a two-and-a-half-minute video from the cockpit of his Harrier using flash cards to express his thoughts.
-It turned the wedding party to tears and we think it will get you blubbing too!
+So instead, he made a two-and-a-half-minute video from the cockpit of his Harrier using flash cards to express his thoughts.
+It reduced the wedding party to tears and we think it will get you blubbing too!

-Touching wedding speech by father of the bride
+Touching wedding speech by the father of the bride

 This father of the brides gives the new husband a few words of advice when he gives his daughter away.
 Phillip’s definitely got some big shoes to fill!